rssys/pronghorn-artifact/README.md

 Table 5: For each benchmark, the maximum storage used by Pronghorn’s orchestration strategy, the maximum cumulative network bandwidth used to transfer snapshots, and the baseline values for state-of-the-art.

+## Reproducing key results:

+### Figures 4 and 5

+**Duration:** 30 human-minutes + 48 compute-hour

+In this experiment, we conduct a comprehensive evaluation encompassing all benchmarks, strategies, and eviction rates, as presented in Section 5 of the paper.

+**Preparation:**
+The Pronghorn setup process automatically generates the necessary configurations for this experiment.
+No additional steps are necessary.

+**Execution:**
+To initiate the experiment, simply execute the `run.sh` script located in the root directory with the `evaluation` argument.
+Given the extended duration of this experiment, we advise running the command in the background using a mechanism such as `nohup ./run.sh evaluation &` to ensure uninterrupted execution.

+**Results:**
+The results will be created as CSV files in the `results/` directory.
+The `Evaluation.ipynb` plotting script provided in the `figures/` directory can be used to interactively create Figure 4 and Figure 5 of the paper.

+### Table 4

+**Duration:** 1 human-hour + 1 compute-hour

+This experiment enables the assessment of the system’s checkpoint and restore overhead.

+**Preparation:**
+Deploy any function using `faas-cli deploy --image=USER/workload --name=workload`.

+**Execution:**
+Copy the script `cost-analysis/table4.py` to the pod created by OpenFaaS.
+Next, attach to the pod using `kubectl exec -it $pod name -- /bin/sh` and run the script within the pod.
+Copy the JSON emitted by the program to a file that can be used for the analysis.

+**Results:**
+If required, this can be done for all functions.
+However, for convenience, a result JSON file has been attached from our evaluation run.
+The results provide the numbers for the checkpoint, restore, and snapshot overheads presented in Table 4.

+### Table 4

+**Duration:** 10 human-minutes + 10 compute-minutes

+This experiment quantifies the number of requests needed for Pronghorn to reach an optimal snapshot state.

+**Preparation:**
+The evaluation run will produce the necessary inputs for this experiment.

+**Execution:**
+To compute and display the results, simply execute the `cost-analysis/evaluation cost.ipynb` notebook.

+**Results:**
+The output obtained from the notebook can be directly compared with Table 4 of the paper.

+### Table 5

+**Duration:** 10 human-minutes + 10 compute-minutes

+This experiment allows evaluating the storage and network bandwidth usage of Pronghorn.

+**Preparation:**
+The data collected for E2 will produce the necessary inputs for this experiment.

+**Execution:**
+To compute and display the results, simply run the `cost-analysis/table 5.py` notebook.

+**Results:**
+The output obtained from the notebook can be directly compared with Table 5 of the paper.

 ## Directory Structure

 ```